Welcome to Nine Powers (9P), a storytelling game of fun and memorable adventures.

 The people of Spyragia belong to eight fantasy races inspired by old folk tales and refreshed with new delights.

-Player Rules, Skills, Skill Ratings, Advancement, Bonuses, Penalties, Elusion, Talents, NPCs, Turns, Success, Losses, Adding Dice, Traits, Summary
+Summary, Skills, Talents, Skill Ratings, Bonuses, Penalties, Elusion, Turns, Success, Losses, Adding Dice, Adding Battlemats, Traits

 The 9P role-playing game requires these rules, paper and pencil, and two or more people eager for stories of excitement, challenge and humor.